raspberrypilearning/python-web-server-with-flask/worksheet.md

 Now you're going to add a new route to your web app, which will create another web page.

-1. In a web application, a route is a certain path into your website - determined by the request sent by the user when they type it into their web browser.
+1. In a web application, a route is a certain path into your website, determined by the request sent by the user when they type it into their web browser.
 It's up to you which routes are enabled, and what each of them does.

     In the "Hello Raspberry Pi" example we used a single route: